Republished from December 2018 (price guide now sketchy!)

 #2: 2002 Buell Firebolt XB9R

 Almost as tragic as the story of Maico is the story of Buell.
 Erik Buell was an engineer who worked for Harley-Davidson and dreamed of making a Harley sports bike.
 Not a chopper pretending to be a sportsbike, like the H-D Sportster, but an actual sports bike that you could take to the hills and whup your mates or even take to the race track and win races on.
 The first Buell Firebolt, the XB9R, was the realisation of Erik’s dream.
 Harley-Davidson were amused, then threatened, then supposedly supportive of Erik and his revolutionary bikes, then they bought him out and shut him down.
-We desperately want one of these in our shed.
-(Update: And now we’ve got one!)
+(There’s one for sale in Perth, Western Australia.
+See the advert here.)

 #1: SOHC Honda 750 Four